Can You Become A Screenwriter Without A Degree? Pros & Cons.

 70718274 s

 You don’t need a degree to be a screenwriter because, unlike when applying for a regular job, no one will ever ask you to see one in the middle of a pitch meeting.
-If you can write a powerful and impressive script, it doesn’t matter how you got there – only that you can write another one.
+If you can write a powerful and impressive script, it doesn’t matter how you got there – only you can write another one.

 Now, that’s not to say that going to film school to get a degree in screenwriting is a waste of time.
+This article’s writer got his Bachelor’s degree in Screenwriting from Chapman University, a great film school with a solid program for up-and-coming writers.
+But you must be extremely self-motivated to maximize your money’s worth!

 What do you need to be a screenwriter, then?